Joint modeling for learning decision-making dynamics in behavioral experiments: Acknowledgments

 \section{Acknowledgments}

+The authors thank the two reviewers, the Associate Editor, and the Editor for their valuable comments and suggestions, which have significantly improved the quality of this manuscript.
 This research is supported by U.S. National Institutes of Health grants MH123487, NS073671, and GM124104.
 Data used in the preparation of this manuscript were obtained from the National Institute of Mental Health (NIMH) Data Archive (NDA).
 NDA is a collaborative informatics system created by the National Institutes of Health to provide a national resource to support and accelerate research in mental health.
 Dataset identifier(s): DOI: 10.15154/fpa3-pd23.
 This manuscript reflects the views of the authors and may not reflect the opinions or views of the NIH or of the Submitters submitting original data to NDA.